aws/iot-atlas/src/hugo/content/en-us/implementations/aws/command/command2/_index.md

 - _Device Shadow_ is the replica which makes device's state available to applications and other services
 - _ShadowTopicPrefix_ is an abbreviated form of the topic which can refer to either a named or an unnamed shadow, referred for `$aws/things/device1/shadow` (classic shadow) in explanation below.

-1. The _Device_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then subscribes to the reserved [MQTT shadow topics](https://docs.aws.amazon.com/iot/latest/developerguide/reserved-topics.html#reserved-topics-shadow) for get & update shadow event operations-
+1. The _Device_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then subscribes to the reserved [MQTT shadow topics](https://docs.aws.amazon.com/iot/latest/developerguide/reserved-topics.html#reserved-topics-shadow) for get & update shadow event operations.
+Also, instead of subscribing individually to each reserved shadow topic below, common prefix could be used for generalised subscription like `ShadowTopicPrefix/get/#` , `ShadowTopicPrefix/update/#`

 - `ShadowTopicPrefix/get/accepted`
 - `ShadowTopicPrefix/get/rejected`
 - `ShadowTopicPrefix/update/accepted`
 - `ShadowTopicPrefix/update/rejected`
 - `ShadowTopicPrefix/update/delta`

 2. On successful connect with _AWS IoT Core_ endpoint & on successful subscription to reserved shadow topics, the _Device_ publish request to `ShadowTopicPrefix/get` topic and process latest shadow file received on `ShadowTopicPrefix/get/accepted` subscribed topic.
 After processing _desired_ state or configuration changes from the shadow file, _Device_ makes publish request to `ShadowTopicPrefix/update` topic with device current state as _reported_ data on shadow file.
 3. (Optional) Once the delta attributes are processed from shadow get request on device initial connect/reconnect, and if device is continued to remain connected then it can further receive delta changes on shadow file from the _Application_
 4. The _Application_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then subscribe to the `ShadowTopicPrefix/update/accepted`, `ShadowTopicPrefix/update/rejected` (response) shadow topics to process shadow update data from device end.